suave-ucsd/SuAVE-Documentation/corpusdb_cleaning.md

 12. Make any other row edits you need to make.
 When you are done, select 'Save Results' in the top right of the screen.
 A .zip file will automatically be saved with the changes.
 13. Upload the new cleaned dataset back into SuAVE as [https://suave-net.sdsc.edu](https://suave-net.sdsc.edu) by following steps 1-4.

 Congraulations!
-You now have a SuAVE visualization (and csv) of your cleaned Corpus-DB dataset.
+You now have a SuAVE visualization (and csv file) of your cleaned Corpus-DB dataset.